-Against the backdrop of the new seaborne iron ore market dynamics and improving fundamentals, the outlook is more positive for a sustained price recovery.
+Against the backdrop of the latest seaborne iron ore market dynamics and improving fundamentals, the outlook is more positive now for a maintained price recovery than any point in the current cycle.
 In May 2020, research firm, Fitch Solutions, led a re-rating of the sector by increasing its iron ore price forecast to US\$85/t, US\$90/t and US\$85/t for 2020, 2021 and 2022, respectively.
-Since this May forecast, iron ore price has outperformed expectations by surging toward an average US\$110/t in July 2020.
+Since their May forecast, iron ore prices have outperformed expectations by surging close to US\$130/t in September 2020 and settling around US\$120/t throughout October.

-Our 2015 Joyce Lake feasibility study assumed an iron ore selling price of US\$95/t (on a less favourable USD-CAD exchange rate than today), the current spot price, exchange rate and several other factors, now place our flagship project in positive economic territory.
+Our 2015 Joyce Lake feasibility study assumed an iron ore selling price of US\$95/t delivered China (on a less favourable USD-CAD exchange rate than today), the current spot price, exchange rate and several other factors, now place our flagship project solidly in positive economic territory.

-Underlying the global seaborne iron ore market is the strength of Chinese steel production which has quietly grown by about 200 million tonnes/annum over the last several years.
-Even after China dramatically lockdown infected regions to contain COVID-19, it managed its economy to limit impacting iron ore imports while facilitating spot price increases.
+Underlying the global seaborne iron ore market is the strength of Chinese steel production which has quietly grown by in the order of 200 million tonnes/annum over the last several years.
+Even after China dramatically locked-down infected regions to contain COVID-19, it managed its economy to limit impacts on iron ore imports while also facilitating spot price increases.
 The outlook for iron ore consumption in China and other major economies, as COVID-19 subsides, is even more promising.

-Over recent years, opportunities to reduce iron ore transportation costs from our Joyce Lake DSO project through ports in Sept-Îles, Quebec have improved, related to new port infrastructure and potentially lower railing and port costs.
-Our mining team has started to re-focus on Joyce Lake in preparation to advance the project in these more favourable market and cost of production conditions.
+Over recent years, opportunities to reduce iron ore transportation costs from our Joyce Lake DSO project through ports in Sept-Îles, Quebec have improved, related mostly to new port infrastructure and potentially lower railing and port costs.
+Our mining team has started to re-focus on Joyce Lake in preparation to advance the project to take advantage of the more favourable market and cost of production conditions.